 There are ample opportunities for you to try sea fishing from the piers, off the beach or on a boat trip or charter.
 There are different length boat trips from one hour mackerel trips, good for families, to a whole day of sea fishing.
-You can go deep sea diving with boats in the harbour able to take you out to more than sixty shipwrecks in the bay.
+All aboard the Jolly Dodger.

 If you fancy an adrenaline rush and want to really feel the wind in your hair, book your place on the West Bay Blast – a 15-minute fun RIB ride that’ll hurtle you along the famous coast.
 You can also go on a longer sight seeing cruise by RIB boat.

 Signboards along the harbour railings will give you contact details of the various skippers.
 You will often need to book rather than just turning up as both the tide and the weather need to be right for a successful trip.

 A water sport gaining in popularity is standup paddle boarding.
 If you are after lessons or hiring gear then first stop is Bay Paddle Boarding.
 The sea is often calm enough to go out on a paddle board, giving you a great view of the cliffs.
 My husband was lucky enough to be joined by a pop of porpoises when he’d gone out one morning on a board from West Beach.
 If the sea does become rocky you can paddle up to Bridport on the River Brit through the fields and farms.

 West Bay Canoes offer river experience sessions in open canoes through the River Brit meadows.
 Accompanied by an expert leader you will hear tales of local history and see the river wildlife as well as getting paddling guidance.